Types of Degrees Teaching Assistant/Aide Majors Are Getting

 Abilities for Teaching Assistants Majors

-What Can You Do With a Teaching Assistants Major?
+What Can You Do With a Teaching Assistant/Aide Major?

 |Job Title||Job Growth Rate||Median Salary|

-Average salaries range from $29,000 to $58,000 for careers related to teaching assistants.
+Average salaries range from $28,750 to $58,110 (25th to 75th percentile) for careers related to teaching assistants.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Teaching Assistant/Aide Major Jobs
+Amount of Education Required for Careers Related to Teaching Assistant/Aide

-Some careers associated with teaching assistants may require an advanced degree, while others may not even require a bachelor’s in the field.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Some degrees associated with teaching assistants may require an advanced degree, while others may not even require a bachelor’s in the field.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Some College Courses||17.8%|